*This article was updated in March 2023

 Related: The NHL 600-Goal Club

-Ovechkin has dominated the Jets’ franchise over his career scoring 48 goals and 92 points in 66 career regular season games against the Jets/Thrashers organization.
-While Hellebuyck his fairly fresh to the league still, his numbers aren’t nearly as bad against Ovechkin.
+Ovechkin has dominated the Jets’ franchise over his career scoring 48 goals and 92 points in 66 career regular-season games against the Jets/Thrashers organization.
+While Hellebuyck is fairly fresh to the league still, his numbers aren’t nearly as bad against Ovechkin.

-Like Hammond, Hellebuyck has only given up two goals to Ovechkin in his career.
+Hellebuyck has only given up four goals to Ovechkin in his career.
 Considering they only play twice per season, there’s a good chance that number won’t inflate anytime soon.
 That said, Hellebuyck remains one of the goaltenders victimized by an Ovechkin milestone.

 700th Career Goal (Feb.
 22, 2020)

-With his latest milestone – his 700th career goal – Ovechkin made the New Jersey Devils and Mackenzie Blackwood the answer to a future trivia question.
-While it did come in a loss, Ovechkin tallied a third period goal to reach the milestone.
+With his 700th career goal, Ovechkin made the New Jersey Devils and Mackenzie Blackwood the answer to a future trivia question.
+While it did come in a loss, Ovechkin tallied a third-period goal to reach the milestone.

 As for Blackwood, he finished the game with 33 saves on 35 shots and took the win.
-It was only the second time that Ovechkin has beat Blackwood and was the 30th time he’s scored on the Devils in his career.
-In 57 games against the Devils, he has 30 goals and 64 points.
+Over his career, Ovechkin has beat Blackwood six times and has 38 tucks on the Devils in his career.
+In 70 games against the Devils, he has 38 goals and 77 points.

 Related: The NHL 700-Goal Club

-Now, already into his next 100 goals, Ovechkin is looking to become just the third player in NHL history to reach 800 goals – along with Wayne Gretzky and Gordie Howe.
-While it won’t be a milestone he reaches this season, he could find himself among the top six goal scorers of all-time by the end of the season.
+Now, already into his next 100 goals, Ovechkin sits just 74 goals back of Gretzky for the NHL’s all-time regular season record.
+While it won’t be a milestone he reaches this season, he could find himself atop the all-time goal scorers list in the next three seasons.